ArturWyszomirski/Plugin.Maui.ChatGPT/README.md

 #### Send message button

 > [!NOTE]
-> Send message button is by default disabled is message is empty or recording, transcribing or hand-free mode is on.
+> Send message button is by default disabled if message is empty or `Plugin.Maui.ChatGPT` is recording, transcribing or hand-free mode is on.

 - `IsSendMessageEnabled` - Determines whether send message button is enabled.
 - `IsSendMessageVisible` - Determines whether send message button is visible.